flickz16/web-dev-hw/README.md

 this repository is for web design homework.

-I am a senior with long red curly hair majoring in Journalism and minoring in Arabic Studies.
+I am a senior majoring in Journalism and minoring in Arabic Studies who also loves professional wrestling.